shekharkeshri26/AssignmentNeo4J/README.md

 Package : com.api.assignment

-Postman Collection is in the root of the project: Person.postman_collection.json
+Postman Collection is in the root of the Repository: Person.postman_collection.json